Division of Spine Surgery

 Spine Surgery Clinical Services

 The Division of Spine Surgery provides comprehensive treatment of adult and pediatric spine disorders.
 This includes surgical care that spans the entire spectrum of spinal conditions, including spinal deformity, degenerative disease, trauma, tumors, and infections of the spine.
 Our physicians emphasize using the most appropriate surgical technique to optimize patient outcomes.

-We deliver surgical treatment of spinal disorders at NYU Langone Orthopedic Hospital, Tisch Hospital, Kimmel Pavilion, Hassenfeld Children’s Hospital at NYU Langone, NYU Langone Hospital—Brooklyn, NYU Winthrop Hospital, and NYC Health + Hospitals/Bellevue.
+We deliver surgical treatment of spinal disorders at NYU Langone Orthopedic Hospital, Tisch Hospital, Kimmel Pavilion, Hassenfeld Children’s Hospital at NYU Langone, NYU Langone Hospital—Brooklyn, NYU Langone Hospital—Long Island, and NYC Health + Hospitals/Bellevue.

 We use state-of-the-art surgical techniques, including spinal reconstruction, three-column osteotomies, and minimally invasive spinal robotic and spinal navigation technologies to enhance and optimize patient clinical outcomes.
 We also perform motion preservation procedures such as cervical disc arthroplasty.
 Our surgeons may collaborate closely with NYU Langone’s Department of Neurosurgery and Hansjörg Wyss Department of Plastic Surgery on revision closures of complex spinal wounds.
 In conjunction with the Department of Neurosurgery, we collaborate with the Department of Radiology for optimal treatment of neoplasms of the spine.